 Capital One Venture travel insurance covers you for serious accidents caused by a travel provider.
 It also covers rental cars and lost or damaged luggage.
 Capital One Venture’s travel insurance benefits don’t cost extra, either.
-They’re covered by Venture’s $95 annual fee ($0 the first year) and kick in automatically when you pay for travel with the card.
+They’re covered by Venture’s $95 annual fee and kick in automatically when you pay for travel with the card.
 You just have to submit a claim if a covered event occurs.

 Here are the Capital One Venture travel insurance benefits: